Omouryi has big debut, No. 24 Rutgers beats Sacred Heart - WHIZ News

 Aaron Clarke had 17 points for Sacred Heart.

-While a soundtrack of crowd noise was pumped over the Rutgers Athletic Center speakers, the game felt more like a closed scrimmage than the start of a season with more hype around it than has been around the program in recent decades.
+While a soundtrack of crowd noise was pumped over the RAC speakers, and cardboard cutouts in place of fans, the game felt more like a closed scrimmage than the start of a season with more hype around it than has been around the program in recent decades.

+“The cutouts are weird,” Harper said.
+“It’s with weird implemented crowd noise and a bunch of cardboard cutouts staring at you — it’s just different.
+The first five minutes were definitely new to all of us out there and really trying to figure stuff out and create our own energy but after that, we were looking at the cutouts like there was a part of the crowd.
+(Reserve) Luke Nathan was jumping off the bench every TV timeout waving his hands in the air like we had a crowd so it just felt great to be at home at the RAC again.”

 POLL IMPLICATIONS